Returning to the United States on an Expired U.S. Passport

 The American Citizen Services (ACS) Unit accepts passport applications by appointment to renew expiring or expired passports, or replace passports that have been lost, stolen, or mutilated.
 ACS also accepts applications for Consular Reports of Birth Abroad and first U.S. passports for U.S. citizen children born outside of the United States.
 Each U.S. citizen in Ukraine, including children and infants, must have his or her own valid passport.
 A lost or stolen passport must be replaced immediately.

-ANNOUNCEMENT: The U.S. Embassy in Kyiv now accepts adult passport renewal applications by mail.
-You do not need to schedule an in-person appointment if you are eligible to apply by mail.
-Please see our Passport Renewal webpage to determine if you are eligible to renew your passport by mail.
+ANNOUNCEMENT: The U.S. Embassy in Kyiv now requires all eligible adult passport renewal applications be submitted by mail.
+Please do not schedule an in-person appointment if you are eligible to apply by mail.
+See our Passport Renewal webpage to determine if you are eligible to renew your passport by mail.

 In cases where the applicant must travel urgently or has an immediate need for a passport, the Embassy can issue an emergency passport.
 The emergency passport can be exchanged later for a full validity passport at an Embassy or Consulate overseas or at a Passport Agency in the United States.
 For further information on passport services, please see the Department of State’s website on U.S. passports.